harrytwigg/FEEG3003/README.md

-# Using DDSP to learn and synthesize singing with modifiable latent space parameters
+# Using DDSP to learn and synthesize singing with adjustable latent space parameters

 Thesis project by Harry Twigg at the Univeristy of Southampton.